SancTUARYY/epilepsy-analysis/README.md

 Here we provide the sample code for exporting data from NWB files through MatNWB and PyNWB APIs respectively.

 - **MatNWB:** Download MATLAB script `draw_channels.m`.
 First, set the parameter of the `nwbRead` function to the path of the NWB file, and all the ictal and interictal fragments in the NWB file can be listed by the `nwb.acquisition` command.
 Then enter the `start time` and the `duration` parameters, and set the parameter of the `nwb.acquisition.get` function to the chosen fragment.
 Run the script to get the channel signals.
 - **PyNWB:** Download Python script `read_PyNWB.py`.
 First, set the parameter `filepath` as the path of the NWB file, and all the ictal and interictal fragments in the NWB file can be listed.
-Then set the parameter of the `nwb.acquisition` function to the chosen fragment.
-Run the script to get the channel signals.
+Then set the parameter of the `nwb.acquisition` function to the chosen fragment. get the channel signals.

 The following figure is an example for reading and plotting the data of a seizure fragment (raw LFP data, entire 10 min, all 12 channels) with MatNWB and PyNWB.
 In the plotted figure, the x-axis represents the number of time points, and the y-axis represents the signal amplitude of the shifted channels.